noagames/android-store-bazaar/README.md

 *This project is a billing provider plugin to [android-store](https://github.com/soomla/android-store).*

-## android-store-google-play
+## android-store-bazaar

-android-store-google-play is the default billing service plugin for android-store.
-It uses the default code given by Google which was adapted to IabHelper and IIabService interface so it'll be useful to SOOMLA's android-store.
+android-store-bazzar is a service plugin for android-store.
+It uses the api given by [Bazaar](https://github.com/cafebazaar/TrivialDrive). which was adapted to IabHelper and IIabService interface so it'll be useful to SOOMLA's android-store.

 ## Getting Started